brufdev/many-notes/docs/installation/docker-bind-mounts.md

       - 80:8080
 ```

-Make sure to update the IDs to match the host user IDs.
+Make sure to update the IDs to match the host user IDs and the address used to access the application.
 Feel free to change anything else if you know what you're doing, and read the [customization section](../../README.md#customization) before continuing.
 Then run:

 ```shell
 docker compose up -d